Honeybird: Description

-They are all drab coloured birds, with grey or grey-green upperparts, and grey to whitish-grey underparts.
-They are among the smallest members of the honeyguide family.
+They are all drab colored birds, with grey or grey-green upper parts, and grey to whitish-grey underparts.
+They are among the smallest members of the honey guide family.
 They have slender bills compared to other members of the family.

 Habits

 Unlike other honeyguides they do not feed on beeswax.
 They help in the pollination of plants like Strelitzia, Callistemon (bottle brush), Bombax, Butea monosperma and coral trees (see: ornithophily).
 They parasitise nests of cisticolas, sunbirds and other dome-nesting bird species.